NazmiSyed12/Accenture_TrendMaker/README.md

 5. Run several requests with the same **Entity ID** to watch **Adaptive Risk Memory** accumulate and eventually trip the circuit breaker.
 6. Use the **"not risky" / "wrong remedy"** buttons on any ledger row to see the **Feedback Loop** detector-confidence weights shift.

-**To deploy publicly (GitHub Pages):** in the repository settings, under Pages, set source to "Deploy from branch," branch `main`, folder `/root`.
-GitHub will publish `index.html` at a public URL within about a minute — no build step required.

 ## 7. Repository contents